-Top 10 Windows PowerShell or Command Prompt Commands
+Top 10 Windows Command Prompt Commands

 One of the popular commands in CMD (Command prompt) in your PC.
 Ipconfig allows you to check the IP address configuration of your PC.
 You can also modify the computer’s IP address with this command.